Jump to content

 What competencies do I have?

 What competencies have you acquired throughout your education?
-And through life in general?
-It is important to be able to put these things into words, e.g. when you are looking for a job or internship.
+And through life?
+It is important to be able to put these things into words, e.g. when you are looking for a job or project oriented course (internship).
 But how do you find out and explain it to a company?
 And how is problem-based learning a competency?

 What can I do?